WebAhead/master-reference/coursebook/fragments/product-build/learning-outcomes.md

  + Learn how to conduct user testing interviews
  + Learn how to quickly ideate to solve a problem

-### How to contrubute or create READMEs for other developers to learn new technologies.
+### How to contribute or create READMEs for other developers to learn new technologies.

 ### Consolidation of course material / Exposure to new technologies